happybono/AvocadoSmoothie/README.md

 In a median filter, `kernelRadius` specifies how many elements are taken on each side of the center element when creating the median window.

 #### Kernel Size Formula
-The width of a kernel is calculated using the following formula:
+The width of a kernel is calculated using the following formula :

 $$
 \text{kernelWidth} = 2 \times \text{kernelRadius} + 1
 $$

 #### Example
-If the kernel radius is **2**, then:
+If the kernel radius is **2**, then :

 $$
 \text{kernelWidth} = 2 \times 2 + 1 = 5